 Located in Brimsdown, Enfield, the four identical residential tower blocks were refurbished through a joint initiative between the London Borough of Enfield, renewable energy specialist Ice Energy and energy efficiency consultancy AgilityEco.
-The award-winning Exeter Road Retrofit Project saw all four blocks – comprising 181 flats in total – undergo a series of extensive efficiency upgrades in a bid to tackle fuel poverty, raise heating standards and improve quality of life in the community.
+The award-winning Exeter Road Retrofit Project saw all four blocks – comprising 181 flats in total – undergo a series of extensive efficiency upgrades.
+This was in a bid to tackle fuel poverty, raise heating standards and improve quality of life in the community.

 Andrew Sheldon, founder and managing director at Ice Energy, explains: “These off-grid tower blocks were built more than half a century ago, and very little had been done to them since – so they were suffering from extremely poor energy efficiency and thermal performance.
 The failing electric UFH systems were permanently set to run at 27°C, and this temperature could not be altered.
 This, combined with the buildings’ high levels of heat loss, meant residents were forced to use electric storage heaters, which led to higher than average energy bills in what is already an economically disadvantaged area.

-“We found both the Barlo hi-lo Compact panels and the Crystal towel warmers straightforward to fit, and were impressed with how flexible the Barlo team was.
+“We found both the Barlo Hi-Lo Compact panels and the Crystal towel warmers straightforward to fit and were impressed with how flexible the Barlo team was.
 For example, towel warmers weren’t actually part of the original specification, and the decision to include them came quite late on in the project – but thanks to Barlo’s broad product range, the team was able to swiftly provide just what we needed.
 The whole project took around five months from start to finish.
 The system is now providing efficient, reliable and fully adjustable heating and hot water – and saving residents hundreds of pounds in the process.”

 As well as delivering estimated savings of £550 per household on annual heating and hot water bills (more than half of the £1,300+ that residents were previously paying), the Exeter Road Retrofit Project is set to reap average carbon savings of 33,000 tonnes over the lifetime of the new heating system.

-Jamie Warren, specification manager at QRL Radiator Group, adds: “The Exeter Road project showcases just how important a role emitters have to play in wider heating system performance.
+Jamie Warren, specification manager at QRL Radiator Group, adds: “The Exeter Road project showcases how important emitters are in wider heating system performance.
 Choosing a super-efficient heat source like a GSHP is a smart move, but matching it with inefficient emitters can all but cancel out the benefits – reducing efficiency across the whole system.
 As experts in renewables, Ice Energy was fully switched on to this, which is exactly why the team specified our hi-lo Compact radiators.
 With the lowest water content, fastest heat-up times and smallest carbon footprint on the market, they are engineered to help maximise ongoing energy savings and push running costs down across the entire heating system.
-What’s more, all our hi-lo radiators are tested to perform safely and effectively at working pressures of up to 10 bar.
+What’s more, all our Hi-Lo radiators are tested to perform safely and effectively at working pressures of up to 10 bar.
 This is an added bonus for high-rise buildings like the Exeter Road tower blocks, where water pressure is often higher than average.”

 *Testing carried out for the following four QRL Radiators: T22 Compact (600mm x 1000mm double convector); T22 Round Top (600mm x 1000mm double convector); T11 Compact (600mm x 1000mm double convector); and T11 Round Top (600mm x 1000mm double convector).
 Correct as of May 2016.